 In 2017 the major European ABB conglomerate admitted that an employee took advantage of serious management failings to disappear with $103 million of the firm’s cash.
-According to CNN business, ABB admitted that its managers had failed to maintain sufficient segregation of duties in the treasury unit of its subsidiary in South Korea and did not provide enough oversight of local treasury activities; ABB CEO Ulrich Spiesshofer and Chief Financial Officer Eric Elzvik said.
+According to CNN business, ABB CEO Ulrich Spiesshofer and Chief Financial Officer Eric Elzvik admitted that the organisations managers had failed to maintain sufficient segregation of duties in the treasury unit of its subsidiary in South Korea and did not provide enough oversight of local treasury activities.

-ABB also failed to keep the signature seals of the South Korean unit secure.
-As a result, the company became “bound to unauthorised financial contracts, resulting in undetected financial obligations,” they said in the report.
+To top it all off, ABB also failed to keep the signature seals of the South Korean unit secure which as a result, has lead the company became “bound to unauthorised financial contracts, resulting in undetected financial obligations.”

-Organisations rely on the honesty and integrity of their employees, but employee fraud is, unfortunately, a fact – and can cost companies vast sums of money.
+Organisations rely on the honesty and integrity of their employees, however employee fraud does unfortunately cost companies vast sums of money.
 Employee fraud is a reality across all sectors – no matter how credible a job applicant is and how stringent your hiring process is – your business is at risk.

 Tips on Identifying and Preventing Employee Fraud

 When you trust your employees, it is difficult to think the worst of them, even when there are red flags – circumstances or patterns that are out of the ordinary – alerting you to the contrary.
 If you have suspicions of employee fraud, it is recommended to hire a forensic accountant to help you detect fraud, understand your circumstances, and put together evidence to target and confront the employee without tipping them off.

 The good news is that you can plan and train your team to prevent this from taking place; the best thing you can do for your business is to learn how to recognise the warning signs of employee fraud and have robust procedures in place to minimise the risks and opportunities for fraud.
 Employee fraud covers a wide range of fraudulent activities in the workplace and can vary in seriousness including embezzlement.